adidas/api-guidelines/evolution/naming-conventions.md

 - Use American English
 - Don't use acronyms
-- Reconcile terms from adidas GDM
+- Reconcile terms with adidas GDM
 - Use underscore to delimit words unless stated otherwise
 - Use lowercase ("snake_case") unless stated otherwise